nathanssantos/evolution-graph/README.md

 **default:** `4`

-Width in pixels applied on the timeline track.
+Height in pixels applied on the timeline track.

 ## Callback Props